mtumilowicz/java-reactive-programming-rxjava2-Observable-Single-Completable-theory/README.md

     * Error event

 ## state
+`Observable` can respond:
-* It can respond with an error
+* with an error
-* Never respond
-* Respond successfully with no data and terminate
-* Respond successfully with a single value and terminate
-* Respond successfully with multiple values and terminate
+* with zero or more values and terminate
-* Respond successfully with one or more values and never terminate
+* with zero or more values and never terminate

 ## notifications
 `Observable` communicates with its observers with the following notifications: